-One of the beauties of a wedding is the way it brings generations together, from your nieces and nephews to your grandparents (and great-grandparents!).
+One of the beauties of a wedding is the way it brings generations together, from your nieces and nephews to your grandparents (and great-grandparents).
 Those little ones are great options for ring bearers and flower girls, and having your grandparents walk down the aisle as part of your ceremony processional is a sweet way to acknowledge their influence in your lives.
-We asked our experts for some of the best ways to get your grandparents down the aisle and to their seats in style — take note!
+Ahead, some of the best ways to get your grandparents down the aisle and to their seats in style—take note.

 When you're arranging your ceremony seating, make sure to reserve seats for your grandparents, either in the first row on either side of your parents or in the second row in the aisle seats so they can easily get to their seats and sit down.